evmts/tevm-monorepo/packages/blockchain/docs/classes/Block.md

 ▸ **raw**(): `BlockBytes`

-Returns a Array of the raw Bytes Arays of this block, in order.
+Returns a Array of the raw Bytes Arrays of this block, in order.

 #### Returns